ProprioCS/Provia.Documents/Service Tickets.md

 Sales Order number – Work Order Event number.
 Both are links to open the object in a new tab in case the Scheduler wants to see the details.

-Order Team icon – this can be a custom image derived from the Dealer’s logo, for example in the MK sandbox we are borrowing Catalyst’s.
-Clicking this will show the Order’s Team – in case the Scheduler wants to contact one of them without having to open the whole Sales Order.
+Order Team icon – this can be a custom image derived from the Dealer's logo, for example in the MK sandbox we are borrowing Catalyst's.
+Clicking this will show the Order's Team – in case the Scheduler wants to contact one of them without having to open the whole Sales Order.

 Collapse arrow  when clicked, this will collapse the Event into a smaller, less detailed format.
 There is a corresponding Collapse All button at the top of the Scheduling interface.

-When a Scheduler drags them to the left pane (aka the “Approved” pane), their status changes from Needs Approval to Approved.
+When a Scheduler drags them to the left pane (aka the "Approved" pane), their status changes from Needs Approval to Approved.
 The Scheduler can leave them in the Unapproved Pane until deciding when to do them.
 The Scheduler has the permission to simply reschedule them for a different date.
 The Scheduler can also send them back to the originator and request that person to reschedule them for a different date.
-If she does this, the Event changes to “Reschedule Requested” status, and the originator is notified.
+If she does this, the Event changes to "Reschedule Requested" status, and the originator is notified.
 The Scheduler can optionally include a short note with the request, perhaps to explain why the original date does not work, or to provide coaching on a date range that would be more acceptable.

 **Locking Events**

 Locking happens automatically when resources are assigned to an Event.
-When an Event’s status changes to “Locked”, non-Schedulers can no longer make modifications to it.
+When an Event's status changes to "Locked", non-Schedulers can no longer make modifications to it.
 If modifications are needed after that point, the Scheduler must be asked to Unlock the Event.
-This prevents people from changing an Event’s scope or product list or address after the Scheduler has already processed it and assigned resources, without the Scheduler’s knowledge.
+This prevents people from changing an Event's scope or product list or address after the Scheduler has already processed it and assigned resources, without the Scheduler's knowledge.

 The Scheduler can also manually Lock or Unlock an Event at any time.

 **Grouping Events**

 In the Scheduler interface, Groups can be created.
-They are free-form and can be named anything – a calendar direction/destination like “South” or “Bainbridge Island”, after the Lead (e.g. “Carlos”), after a Project or Customer (e.g. “T-Mobile Mac”), etc. The group header block appears at the top of the Approved pane.
+They are free-form and can be named anything – a calendar direction/destination like "South" or "Bainbridge Island", after the Lead (e.g. "Carlos"), after a Project or Customer (e.g. "T-Mobile Mac"), etc. The group header block appears at the top of the Approved pane.
 Events can then be dragged into the group, from either pane.
 Within a Group, Events can be dragged up or down to change the stop number order.
-Groups can be created ad-hoc for the current date, or dragged over from a Groups Library on the left, which contains Groups that are used often, so that they don’t need to be created over and over on specific dates.
+Groups can be created ad-hoc for the current date, or dragged over from a Groups Library on the left, which contains Groups that are used often, so that they don't need to be created over and over on specific dates.
 Within the Group Library, the Scheduler can auto-create a Library Group on future days.
-Some Groups are used almost every day, e.g. one called “Service”.
-Putting those on all future days for the next Quarter or so means they won’t need to be added for every day as the Scheduler gets to it.
+Some Groups are used almost every day, e.g. one called "Service".
+Putting those on all future days for the next Quarter or so means they won't need to be added for every day as the Scheduler gets to it.
 However, they can be removed from a day, if for example the Service Tech is on vacation one week and no Service Events will be scheduled then.

 **Assigning resources to Events/Groups**